tnhill04/diceGamePython/README.md

 README

+                                            **RANDOM DICE GAME**

     This is my random dice game.
+When coming up with this project I wanted something that would be challenging but fun to learn.
+The objective of the game is to get a higher score than your opponent.
+All you have to do in enter your name when prompted and pray you win.
+    Good luck to you that play.

 	**Steps to run my python file**